kean/RxNuke/README.md

 Suppose you want to show users a high-resolution, slow-to-download image.
 Rather than let them stare a placeholder for a while, you might want to quickly download a smaller thumbnail first.

-You can implement this using [`concat`](http://reactivex.io/documentation/operators/concat.html) operator that results in a **serial** execution.
+You can implement this using [`concat`](http://reactivex.io/documentation/operators/concat.html) operator which results in a **serial** execution.
 It would first start a thumbnail request, wait until it finishes, and only then start a request for a high-resolution image.

 ```swift
 Observable.concat(loader.loadImage(with: lowResUrl).orEmpty,